-The most successful data migrations are those completed by an organisation that has done it before and typically, no two migrations are the same, even if the existing and target applications are from the same vendor!
+A successful data migration is one completed by an organisation that has done it before.
+Typically, no two migrations are the same, even if the existing and target applications are from the same vendor!

 Unfortunately, in Australia the selected vendor and their chosen SI downplay the detail and the difficulties that arise when migrating the data from old to new applications.
 They instead focus on the functional comparisons and benefits of the new cloud software and suggest the migration of the data is a forgone conclusion, when in fact the data migration will become the most difficult part of the move from old to new software.
 If you think about it from the following perspective, it should help you understand the complexities in the data transition from old to new software.

-When you were deciding on the new software you would have reviewed how well the proposed vendor’s software satisfied your functional requirements and you would have also looked for significant improvements in how the new software performed your existing functions or improved on them.
-These improvements or differences in how the proposed software performed your business processes is what causes the data migration challenges.
-In essence both the old and the new software have an underlying data model and they will be different, most often very different and its these differences that create the significant data migration challenges.
+When you were deciding on the new software you would have reviewed how well the proposed vendor’s software satisfied your functional requirements.
+You would have also looked for significant performance improvements for existing functions.
+These improvements or differences in how the proposed software performed your business processes are what causes the data migration challenges.
+In essence, both the old and the new software have an underlying data model.
+They will be different (most often very different) and these differences will create those significant data migration challenges.

-As already stated, these challenges have a significant impact on the data model configurations during a migration and these impacts are the critical items that if not discovered and resolved prior to migrating the existing data to the new application, will cause failures at testing and extend the time to finish and increase the spend on the project!
-By how much depends on the data and the business rule differences.
-Historically in most instances they have been significant!
+As already stated, these challenges have a significant impact on the data model configurations during migrations.
+These impacts are the critical items that if not discovered and resolved prior to migrating the existing data will cause failures at testing, extend the time to finish, and increase the spend on the project!
+By “how much” depends on the data and the business rule differences.
+Historically, in most instances, they have been significant!

 One of the most important decisions to reach in the early part of the migration project is the overriding architecture.
 Please see below for a Simple Migration Architecture Overview.